 - Urges countries to track and report resource allocations for gender equality and women’s empowerment

-Members States also committed in the Addis Agenda to not consider requesting tax exemptions on goods and services delivered as government-to-government aid, beginning with renouncing repayments of value-added taxes and import levies.
+- Consider not requesting tax exemptions on goods and services delivered as government-to government aid, beginning with renouncing repayments of value-added taxes and import levies